 Having access to and being able to retain housing, especially housing with supports, is a key determinant of mental health.
 Unfortunately, that is not the experience of many people living with mental health conditions across Canada.
+The Mental Health Commission of Canada (MHCC) released a report showing excellent sustainability of housing pilot projects funded under the At Home/Chez soi project, which started in 2014.

 The At Home/Chez Soi pilot project provides evidence that the Housing First approach works.